groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mobi-to-dot.md

         - icon: "far fa-file-MOBI"
           title: " About MOBI File Format"
           content: |
-            The MOBI file format is one of the most widely used ebook file format.
-The format is an enhancement to the old OEB (Open Ebook Format) format and was used as proprietary format for Mobipocket Reader.
+            The MOBI file format is one of the most widely used ebook file formats.
+The format is an enhancement to the old OEB (Open Ebook Format) format and was used as the proprietary format for Mobipocket Reader.
 Like EPUB, it is supported by almost all modern e-readers specifically by mobile devices with low bandwidth.
-The format can be converted to several other formats such as PDF, EPUB and several other formats using publicly available software applications such as the Kindle app.
-There are several companies that offer free MOBI books such as Project Gutenberg, Feedbooks, and Open Library.
+The format can be converted to several other formats such as PDF, EPUB, and several other formats using publicly available software applications such as the Kindle app.

           link: "https://docs.fileformat.com/ebook/mobi/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOT File Format"
           content: |
             Files with .DOT extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOC or DOCX files.
 A template file is created in order to have specific user settings that should be applied to subsequent files created from these.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOT file format is specific to Microsoft Word 2003 and earlier, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dot/"